tummala86/payment-gateway-challenge-dotnet/README.md

 $ dotnet run --project .\PaymentGateway.Api\PaymentGateway.Api.csproj
 ```

-3. You can run the Tests from Test-->Run All Test Menu from Visual studio or run below command in terminal.
+3. You can run the tests from the `Test` > `Run All Tests` menu in Visual Studio, or by executing the following command in the terminal.

 ```sh
 $ dotnet test